Read Policies

 New Only

-Each batch execution reads only the newly added records, between the last batch execution time to the current job execution time.
+When employing the "New Only" read policy, each batch execution exclusively processes newly added records, encompassing the timeframe from the last batch execution to the current job execution.

-The batch execution refers to the timestamp in the timestamp_column_name column, which represents the configured Event time .
+In this context, the batch execution time is determined by the timestamp in the timestamp_column_name column, representing the configured Event time .

 @batch.feature_set(